hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/250922232v1-fairness-aware-reinforcement-learning-farel-a-framework-for-transpar.md

 ---
 layout: default
-title: Fairness-Aware Reinforcement Learning (FAReL): A Framework for Transparent and Balanced Sequential Decision-Making
+title: "Fairness-Aware Reinforcement Learning (FAReL): A Framework for Transparent and Balanced Sequential Decision-Making"
 ---

 # Fairness-Aware Reinforcement Learning (FAReL): A Framework for Transparent and Balanced Sequential Decision-Making